Configuration

 Fee Account

 Fee account collects ACH processing fees charged per transaction.
+It is required unless the configuration's direction is RDFI (fees are only charged on ODFI operations).

 Characteristics: